What is anxiety?

 life, than face it and cause severe panic

-- Social anxiety – characterized by an
+- Social anxiety: characterized by an

 overwhelming, persistent self-consciousness in everyday social situations and a

 fear of being watched, judged, or humiliated by others.
 As a result, the

 2. I think I have anxiety, but I don’t feel

 comfortable talking with a counselor.
 What should I do?

 If you’re not ready or

+mentor.
 They may be able to help guide you to appropriate resources.

 If you’re afraid that going to

-Center implies that you’re “weak,” or “crazy,” feel reassured
+the Counseling Center implies that you’re “weak,” or “crazy,” feel reassured

 that this is an incorrect perception.
 In fact, the majority of people who use

 the signs and symptoms, but not to the point where I feel the need to seek

 professional help.
 What should I do?